EU to 'extend' lobbyist register

 If you already have an account click here to login.

-They will have to publish details of their clients and incomes in return for access to "senior staff" in the EU Council, where member states meet, the European Commission, and the European Parliament.
+They will have to publish details of clients and fees in return for access to "senior staff" in the EU Council, where member states meet, in the European Commission, and in the European Parliament.

-The information will be policed by a new Secretariat, with enough staff to do "proper" investigations and with the authority to inspect documents.
+The information will be policed by a new secretariat, with enough staff to do "proper" investigations and with the authority to inspect documents.

-Lobbyists who cheat could see individual staff banned for up to a year or to be kicked off the register entirely for up to two years.
+Cheaters could see individual staff banned for up to a year or for the whole company to be kicked off the register for up to two years.

-Matti Maasikas, the EU affairs minister of Estonia, which holds the EU presidency, said on Wednesday that "Increased transparency in EU decision-making is a must if we want to remain credible to our citizens.
+Matti Maasikas, the deputy EU affairs minister of Estonia, which holds the EU presidency, said on Wednesday that "increased transparency in EU decision-making is a must if we want to remain credible to our citizens.
 It increases the legitimacy of our decisions".

-"Our mandate will allow for meaningful participation of the Council in the new transparency register and will ensure that it is more effective and inclusive," he added.
+"Our mandate will allow for meaningful participation of the council in the new transparency register and will ensure that it is more effective and inclusive," he said.

-The proposed definition of "senior staff" means that only meetings with the Council's secretary general and with the directors general of the Council's internal bureaucracy will be covered, however.
+The proposed definition of "senior staff" means that only meetings with the council's secretary general and with the directors general of the council's internal bureaucracy will be covered, however.

-Estonia said meetings between lobbyists and member states' diplomats in EU embassies were to remain "the sole responsibility of the member state concerned".
+Estonia said meetings between lobbyists and member states' envoys in EU embassies were to remain "the sole responsibility of the member state concerned".

-For Sven Giegold, a German Green MEP who deals with transparency, that meant Wednesday's agreement was little more than "empty packaging".
+But for Sven Giegold, a German Green MEP who deals with transparency, that meant Wednesday's agreement was little more than "empty packaging".

-Giegold noted that it was member states' diplomats, not Council officials, who actually shaped EU law.
+Giegold noted that it was member states' envoys, not council officials, who actually shaped EU legislation.

 "These [officials] are not the ones to negotiate and decide EU laws.
-The Council needs to make meetings conditional upon registration for those who negotiate and decide EU laws to put pressure on lobbyists to make themselves, their intentions and finances transparent to the public," he said.
+The council needs to make meetings conditional upon registration for those who negotiate and decide EU laws," he said.

-The Council's proposal was based on an existing Commission and Parliament "transparency register" that dates back to 2014.
+The council proposal was based on an existing commission and parliament "transparency register" that dates back to 2014.

-Wednesday's proposal said this should be "extended in an appropriate way to the Council" due to "the positive experience" of the current measures.
+Wednesday's agreement said this should be "extended in an appropriate way to the council" due to "the positive experience" of the current measures.

 The secretariat with the investigative powers comes after years in which the existing register was bedevilled by misleading information.